sramshaw/bbbb/README.md

 ### 3.1 Installation
 - install WSL2
-- install Docker Desktop on a Windows laptop
+- install Docker Desktop on a Windows laptop, or directly in WSL2: ```sudo snap install docker ```
 - install vscode
 - install the vscode extension ```ms-vscode-remote.vscode-remote-extensionpack``` , in particular the ```ms-vscode-remote.remote-wsl``` extension will be used to open this repo in WSL
   - use docker/WSL2 (aka docker over WSL2) for opening this repo , + shell scripts
   - in contrast to running from docker/Windows + powershell scripts, which fail for equivalent script content (docker CLI)

-### 3.2 Pull this repo
+### 3.2 Clone this repo on WSL2

-- pull this repo and be aware of the git submodules to other repositories
+- clone this repo and be aware of the git submodules to other repositories
   - after cloning this repo, rehydrate the submodules if not done during clone
     - preferred: clone and pull submodules at the same time: ```git clone --recurse-submodules -j8 <repo>```
     - after the fact: ```git submodule update --init --recursive```